betha8akash/news_agregator/README.md

 # news_agregator
-A lightweight and customizable we application that fetches, filters and displays real-time news from news api.
+A lightweight and customizable web application that fetches, filters and displays real-time news from news api.